-The present report provides an updated compilation of information from the previous reports of the EUCERD on the state of the art of rare diseases activities in Europe (2009 Report on initiatives and incentives in the field of rare diseases of the EUCERD and 2011 EUCERD Report on the State of the Art of Rare Disease Activities in Europe of the European Union Committee of Experts on Rare Diseases) which have covered activities up to the end of 2010.
-The present edition takes into account advances and activities in the field of rare diseases and orphan medicinal products at EU and MS level in 2011.
+The present report provides an updated compilation of information from the previous reports of the EUCERD on the state of the art of rare diseases activities in Europe (2009 Report on initiatives and incentives in the field of rare diseases of the European Union Committee of Experts on Rare Diseases, 2011 Report on the State of the Art of Rare Disease Activities in Europe of the European Union Committee of Experts on Rare Diseases and 2012 Report on the State of the Art of Rare Disease Activities in Europe Activities in Europe of the European Union Committee of Experts on Rare Diseases and 2012 Report on the State of the Art of Rare Disease Activities in Europe of the European Union Committee of Experts on Rare Diseases) which have covered activities up to the end of 2011.
+The present edition takes into account advances and activities in the field of rare diseases and orphan medicinal products at EU and MS level in 2012.

-Once this information from the previous report was updated using the sources cited above, a draft of each country section (Part V) was sent in February 2012 to EUCERD Member States representatives with a guidance document providing an explanation of the type of information to include if available for each category.
+Once this information from the previous report was updated using the sources cited above, a draft of each country section (Part V) was sent in February 2013 to EUCERD Member States representatives with a guidance document providing an explanation of the type of information to include if available for each category.
 The Member State representatives were asked to contact a range of identified key stakeholders in their country for input.
-The stakeholders identified for each country included: representatives at the EUCERD in the respective countries, and their alternates, the Orphanet Country Coordinators, National Alliances of rare disease patient alliances, partners of the E-Rare consortium, Member State representatives on the COMP, representatives of national competent authorities, coordinators of national plans for rare diseases and other rare diseases experts identified at national level.
-The Member State representatives integrated the stakeholder feedback into their report before returning it to the Scientific Secretariat for homogenisation and extraction of developments in 2011 to be included in Part II.
-Final validation of Parts II and V were sent to the EUCERD Member State representatives for final validation, to the best of their knowledge, in May 2012.
+The stakeholders identified for each country included: representatives at the EUCERD in the respective countries and their alternates, the Orphanet Country Coordinators, National Alliances of rare disease patient alliances, partners of the E-Rare consortium, Member State representatives on the COMP, representatives of national competent authorities, coordinators of national plans for rare diseases and other rare diseases experts identified at national level.
+The Member State representatives integrated the stakeholder feedback into their report before returning it to the Scientific Secretariat for homogenisation and extraction of developments in 2012 to be included in Part II.
+Final validation of Parts II, V, VI concerning their country were sent to the EUCERD Member State representatives for final validation, to the best of their knowledge, in May 2013.

-Part III and IV of the report on activities at European Union level was sent for validation, to the best of their ability, by the representatives at the EUCERD of the European Commission Directorate Generals for Health, Research and Innovation, Enterprise and Industry, and the EMA respectively: this process was carried out in March/April 2012 by the Scientific Secretariat of the EUCERD.
-The European Commission and its agencies are not responsible, however, for the completeness and the accuracy of the information presented in this report.
-The new activities in 2011 were extracted and added to Part II.
+Part III and IV of the report on activities at European Union level was sent for validation, to the best of their ability, by the representatives at the EUCERD of the European Commission Directorate Generals for Health and Consumers, Research and Innovation, Enterprise and Industry, and the European Medicines Agency (EMA) respectively: this process was carried out in March/April 2013 by the Scientific Secretariat of the EUCERD.
+The